Procedure: Work health and safety management review

 Hazards are defined as “a source or a situation with a potential for harm in terms of human injury or ill-health, damage to property, damage to environment, or a combination of these.”, according to the Australian Standards/New Zealand Standards (AS/NZS) 4801:2001.

-Local area refers to the College, Research School or Service Division.
+Local area refers to the College, Research School or Service Division at the University.

 Non-conformance is the non-fulfilment of specified requirements.